theBrianCui/CSC-143-Notes/04.29-ArrayList_BigO/src/README.md

  - Cost of cache "misses".
 Computers automatically store recently used and predictably used memory in faster cache storage.

    - ArrayList has the advantage that its references are contiguous, and more cache friendly: several references can be loaded into cache at once.

-   - Other structures are less cache-friendly because they
+   - Other structures are less cache-friendly because they store data separately

 Most of the time, we ignore these memory management costs, but they can have real practical performance affects!